majuss/easybox904/README.md

 	Mac: [tftp setup](https://rick.cogley.info/post/run-a-tftp-server-on-mac-osx/)
 4. Set the IP of your computer to: 192.168.2.100 and copy the downloaded firmware image to the transfer directory of your tftp-server
 5. Plug in the power of the Easybox and connect it via a yellow port with a LAN cable with your computer which is running the tftp server
 6. Hold the reset-button of the Easybox and turn it on, release it after 5 seconds.
 A red rescue screen should appear and the Box should automatically download the image.
 The screen will prompt you to restart the Box.
-Turn it off and connect the USb-stick.
+Turn it off and connect the USB-stick.
 7. Turn on the Box and change the admin password.
 Pull out the USB-stick and turn off the Box.
 8. Turn the Box on and connect via `ssh` to the Box.
-Run `nano .ssh/config` and paste this (Windows users please googel how to setup cygwin and ssh):
+Run `nano .ssh/config` and paste this:
 ```
 Host easy
 	Hostname 192.168.2.1